How to participate

 Bike decorating on Friday afternoon

 Children and families are encouraged to decorate their bikes on Fiesta Friday afternoon between 4-6:30 pm at Trimble Park, north-west baseball diamond, near the swings.
 Free materials are supplied.
 More about decorated bikes

 Saturday stage events

 Sponsored by the BMO Financial Group, the Fiesta Stage is an exciting opportunity for local groups to display their talents for the community, friends and families.

-Saturday stage times are from 11:00am to 4:00pm.
-Performances take place on a raised stage under the cover of a 30ft tent.
-Kian Sound provides the professional sound equipment and services.
+Saturday performance times are from 11:00am to 4:00pm.
+Performances take place at the north end of the park by the paved basketball court.
 More about music and shows